-The purpose of this toolkit is to provide guidance for Behavioral Health Agencies adopting tobaccofree policies and implementing cessation services as part of treatment plans in its facilities.
+The purpose of this toolkit is to provide guidance for substance abuse and mental health treatment facilities adopting tobacco-free policies and implementing cessation services as part of treatment plans.

-Tobacco use remains one of the leading causes of death among Americans and Californians.
+Tobacco use remains one of the leading causes of death among Americans.
 Tobacco use causes a number of devastating and debilitating diseases, including stroke, emphysema and many kinds of cancers.